Loch Lomond: Formation

 The change in rock type can be clearly seen at points around the loch, as it runs across the islands of Inchmurrin, Creinch, Torrinch and Inchcailloch and over the ridge of Conic Hill.
-The loch's shape and many of its islands follow the line of the HBF separates the ancient metamorphic rocks of the Highlands from the younger sedimentary rocks of the Lowlands.
+The loch's shape and many of its islands follow the line of the Highland Boundary Fault, separating the ancient metamorphic rocks of the Highlands from the younger sedimentary rocks of the Lowlands.
 To the south lie green fields and cultivated land; to the north, mountains.

 Catchment

 Loch Lomond has a catchment area of approximately 781 square kilometres.
 The primary inflows include the River Falloch in the north, the Endrick Water in the southeast, and the Fruin Water, along with numerous smaller streams.
 The loch drains southward via its sole outflow, the River Leven, which eventually joins the River Clyde at Dumbarton.
 With a relatively short water residence time of approximately 1.9 years, Loch Lomond is a dynamic freshwater system shaped by both climatic and geological forces.

 Rainfall varies significantly across the catchment, with the mountainous western Highlands receiving over 3,000 mm annually, while the southern lowlands average around 1,500 mm.
 This variation contributes to differences in river discharge and water chemistry throughout the loch.
 The loch's water quality is generally high, with low nutrient levels and good ecological status, although areas such as Luss Bay can experience temporary declines following heavy rainfall due to diffuse pollution from surrounding agriculture and forestry.

 The contrasting sub-catchments of the River Falloch and River Endrick have a notable impact on water chemistry within the loch.
-The River Falloch drains a mountainous, base-poor catchment north of the HBF, characterised by steep slopes, high rainfall (averaging 2,842 mm per year), and acidic, nutrient-poor soils.
+The River Falloch drains a mountainous, base-poor catchment north of the Highland Boundary Fault, characterised by steep slopes, high rainfall (averaging 2,842 mm per year), and acidic, nutrient-poor soils.
 This results in oligotrophic inflows with low nutrient and organic content, supporting lower productivity in the northern basin.
-In contrast, the River Endrick originates in a more fertile, base-rich catchment south of the HBF.
+In contrast, the River Endrick originates in a more fertile, base-rich catchment south of the fault.
 It flows through improved grasslands and farmland, contributing higher nutrient loads and organic matter.
 This mesotrophic inflow raises productivity and nutrient concentrations in the southern basin, which also receives lower rainfall (around 1,500 mm per year).